Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

     **Tip**

-    If you want to notify many people at once, we suggest that you use the |SYSPRODUCTNAME| Mailing Lists service to create a distribution lists (see :ref:`mailing-lists`).
+    If you want to notify many people at once, we suggest that you use the Tuleap Mailing Lists service to create a distribution lists (see :ref:`mailing-lists`).
 Once the Mailing List is up and running type the e-mail address in the Global Email Notification field.

-    Creating a Mailing List on |SYSPRODUCTNAME| has several
+    Creating a Mailing List on Tuleap has several
-    advantages: first individuals can (un)subscribe by themselves and second all messages sent to a |SYSPRODUCTNAME| mailing list are kept in an archive that can serve as an audit trail for your tracker.
+    advantages: first individuals can (un)subscribe by themselves and second all messages sent to a Tuleap mailing list are kept in an archive that can serve as an audit trail for your tracker.

 Tracker Structure Export
 `````````````````````````

-|SYSPRODUCTNAME| allows you to export the structure of the trackers
+Tuleap allows you to export the structure of the trackers
 into an XML file.
-The |SYSPRODUCTNAME| tracker templates are provided
+The Tuleap tracker templates are provided
 under the form of such XML files.
 This feature is also really convenient
-to copy a tracker from a |SYSPRODUCTNAME| server to another.
+to copy a tracker from a Tuleap server to another.

 To export the structure of your tracker, please go to the admin part of
 your tracker, and select the Export link.
 This will open a browser